 Name Current Principal Occupation or Employment and Five-Year Employment History Country of Citizenship Deborah E. Powell Deborah E. Powell is Associate Vice President for New Models of Education and Dean Emeritus of the Medical School, and a McKnight Presidential Leadership Chair, at the University of Minnesota.
 Dr. Powell is a board-certified surgical pathologist and medical educator with more than 30 years of experience in academic medicine.
 She received her medical degree from Tufts University School of Medicine.
 Dr. Powell served as the Vice Chair and Director of Diagnostic Pathology at the University of Kentucky in Lexington before being named Chair of the Department of Pathology and Laboratory Medicine at the same institution.
 In 1997, she was named Executive Dean and Vice Chancellor for Clinical Affairs at the University of Kansas School of Medicine.
-She came to Minnesota in the fall of 2002 to lead the University of Minnesota Medical School.
-She is past president of the United States and Canadian Academy of Pathology and the American Board of Pathology as well as past Chair of the Council of Deans of the Association of American Medical Colleges, and currently serves as Chair-elect of the Association of American Medical Colleges Board of Directors.
+She reseived the American Board of Pathology as well as past Chair of the Council of Deans of the Association of American Medical Colleges Board of Directors.
 She is a member of the Institute of Medicine of the National Academy of Sciences, and a member of the Scientific Management Review Board for the National Institutes of Health.
 United States James R. Rogers James R. Rogers was named Executive Vice President, International in September 2004.
 Prior to this appointment, he served as Senior Vice President/General Manager of Central Europe since August 2000.
 United States Anne D. Sample Anne D. Sample was named Executive Vice President, Human Resources in January 2008.
 Prior to this appointment, she served as Senior Vice President, Human Resources since May 2001.
 United States Andrew R. Stark Andrew R. Stark was named Vice President and Treasurer in July 2002.
 Prior to his appointment, Mr. Stark served as Assistant Treasurer since August 1998.
 United States Alexander H. Ware Alexander H. Ware was named Executive Vice President and Chief Financial Officer in March 2005.
 From January 2003 to March 2005, Mr. Ware had served as Senior Vice President, Planning and Corporate Development.
 United States